josh/selector-observer/README.md

 ## initialize hook

 While defining `add` and `remove` hooks is preferred, a third `initialize` hook exists to enable use cases where plugins or components do not provide proper teardown APIs.
-Where `add` will run multiple times per `Element` instance, `initialize` will only be ran once.
+Where `add` will run multiple times per `Element` instance, `initialize` will only run once.

 ```javascript
 import {observe} from 'selector-observer'